Ricard-Garcia/Glyphs_scripts/README.md

-# RicardGarcia_Glyphs-scripts
+# Glyphs-scripts
-A group of working scripts for Glyphs App.
-A type design software.
+A group of working scripts for Glyphs App, a type design software programmed by Ricard Garcia.